Breaking up is hard to do: how to (gracefully) get a fresh start

 Want to start the year with a clean romantic slate?
 As the Supremes implored, think it over!
 It’s advice that comes too late for many Canadians surveyed, with a startling amount of singles revealing that they regret a past break up: 41 per cent wish they’d never dumped that ex.1

-Many of those on the receiving end of a break up have similar pangs of nostalgia, with a huge 58 per cent admitting that they would return to an ex’s arms if they asked.
+Many of those on the receiving end of a break up also admit to missing someone, with a huge 58 per cent admitting that they would return to an ex’s arms if they asked.
 And it’s not just love that is drawing Canadian men and women back into old patterns: sex can be a draw card too.
 Over a third of singles (37 per cent) confess to having enjoyed sex-with-an-ex in the past.

 All out of love